 Emily Perkins novel The Forrests (Bloomsbury, 2012) charts family relationships, the nuances of growing up and aging, and the charged sensory thrill of daily life as seen through the eyes of Dorothy Forrest.
 The Hay Festival stated that 'The Forrests is our tip for this year's Man Booker', while Arifa Akba reviewed it in the Independent, writing: 'Extraordinary ...
 It is so sensitively rendered that you feel every detail, down to the blades of grass that grazes the children's knees ...
 It seems, in these pages, as if Perkins has a special gift for capturing a child's inner universe, but the talent extends itself as the novel progresses to the incandescent joys and devastations of teenage love, the compromises of mid-life and the tragedy of old age ... a magnificent novel'.

 In 2012 Perkins appeared at the Sydney Writers' Festival and the Hay-on-Wye Festival through the Book Council's International Travel Fund.
 You can read an account of her time at these festivals by scrolling down to the Links and Media Clips section below.

-Emily Perkins will take up a teaching position at Victoria University of Wellington’s International Institute of Modern Letters in February 2013.
+Emily Perkins took up a teaching position at Victoria University of Wellington’s International Institute of Modern Letters in February 2013.